Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "And your mind is on Yekiidaa," she surmised, and set the tablet aside.
 "He did sound impressed with them."

 "Rare praise, that.
 They are *challenging* him.
-I’m sure his toys will come in handy…"
+I’m sure his toys will come in handy..."

 "What toys?"
 The boy asked, astutely.
 "Wouldn’t they have found those?"